hrshcdry/blog/_data/blog/2020-02-20-fillerama.md

 * ### Imports

   First of all, we will import the required libraries which include numpy, seaborn, matplotlib, keras, etc. If you are reading this article then I am considering you are familiar with most of these.
-We have imported and additional library which is livelossplot which is used to plot the loss as we train the model.
-We can visualize the loss in real-time.

   ```python
   import numpy as np